natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-1B.md

 The Yak-1B is equipped with standard armament for most Yakovlev aircraft: one machine gun and one ShVAK cannon.
 With 200 and 120 rounds respectively, this is nothing out of the ordinary for this series.
 It's good against enemy light fighters, but larger aircraft like bombers or twin engine fighters will not go down too easily due to the relatively low burst mass.
 If forced to engage these tougher targets, try to knock out defensive gunners first and then set the engines on fire with a few accurate bursts.

 The ShVAK cannon is an inconsistent weapon in terms of damage, and its main positive attributes are high accuracy and rate of fire.
-The best belts for it are Default or Armoured targets, though some players use Tracers.
-Avoid belts containing HEF rounds, as they tend to spark and deal little damage.
-The Berezin UB heavy machine gun is ironically often more deadly than the ShVAK.
-The cermet core rounds in the Ground targets belt can rip through enemy aircraft effectively and the Air targets belt is spectacular at starting fires.
+The best belts for it are Default or Armoured targets, though some players use Ground, and some Tracers.
+As of mid 2023, the HEF rounds implementation has been fixed, so it is no longer necessary to avoid belts containing HEF rounds, which used to spark.
+The Berezin UB heavy machine gun's Cermet-core rounds in the Ground targets belt can rip through enemy aircraft effectively and the Air targets belt is spectacular at starting fires.
 Air targets is usually the way to go, but feel free to experiment with the others.
 The ShVAK and Berezin have similar enough ballistics that they can be used together at close to medium range.
 For harassing targets at somewhat longer distances, use the Berezin in short bursts since it has slightly better ballistics, more ammo to spare, and might start a lucky fire.

 If both weapons are fired together, the ShVAK will run out first and the Berezin will be left with around 50 rounds, which is rather insufficient for typical engagements and should indicate that it is time to return to base.